Review and appeal

 - your signature

-You should send your letter to the SVB office that took the decision.
-Write the word ‘bezwaarschrift’ (request for review) in the top left corner of the envelope.
-Enclose any documents which you believe are important.
+Send your letter to the SVB office that took the decision.
+Write the word ‘Bezwaarschrift’ (request for review) in the top left-hand corner of the envelope.
+Enclose any documents that may be relevant.

 If you disagree with the decision on your request for review, you can lodge an appeal with the court.